assareh/tfc-agent/tfc-agent-ecs-multi/files/create_tfcb_workspaces/TFE_Workspace_README.md

 # TFE Automation Script
-`addAdmin_workspace.sh` creates a workspace that is integrated with a GitHub repo.
+`./scripts/addAdmin_workspace.sh` creates a workspace that is integrated with a GitHub repo.
 This script can create your initial ADMIN Workspace which can hold sensitive terraform/env variables and should be locked down to owners only.
 This workspace can then be used to securely create child workspaces configured with your sensitive credentials already encrypted.

 ## Introduction
 This script uses curl to interact with Terraform Enterprise via the Terraform Enterprise REST API.
 The same APIs could be used from Jenkins or other solutions to incorporate Terraform Enterprise into your CI/CD pipeline.